A WORLD OF EXPERIENCE CONCENTRATED

 Based at the University of Southampton Science Park, Utonomy’s team of talented and experienced engineers bring extensive expertise from a range of disciplines, including mathematics, software, hardware, fluid mechanics and gas networks.

 With an addressable market of €4 billion, Utonomy’s unique solution can be retrofitted to existing network equipment without high capital investment.
 Payback for utilities is typically less than three years and the solution is already gaining strong traction from gas distribution companies.
-It will be available commercially in 2017.

 Co-founder and former CEO of i2O Water, the leader in pressure management for water distribution systems, which he grew to £6m in bookings across 20 countries.
 Prior to that Adam was CEO of a number of technology and engineering businesses in the UK, Germany and France.
 Adam has an MBA from INSEAD and a Mechanical Engineering degree from Imperial College, London.